nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :exclamation: **Caution**: Please ensure that you have the corresponding display list before you execute the delete command.
 For example, if you want to delete a buyer by `delete-b 1`, do ensure at index 1 is a buyer.
-This is to make sure you know what you are deleting and do not delete a contact or item by accident, since there is no `undo` command yet.
+This is to make sure you know what you are deleting and do not delete a contact or item by accident, since there is no `undo` command yet. <br>

-* To ensure at the index is a contact, use [List command](#listing-contacts-or-items--list) or [Find command](#finding-contacts-using-keywords--find).
+* To ensure at the index is a contact, use [List command](#listing-contacts-or-items--list) or [Find command](#finding-contacts-using-keywords--find). <br>
 * To ensure at the index is an item, use [List command](#listing-contacts-or-items--list) or [Filter command](#filtering-items-by-attributes--filter).

 </div>